KlaraMartinsson/Bombastic-Baths/README.md

 ### User Control

 The user should always get a positive emotional response when interacting with the website.
-To make this happend the website has a clear layout, easy and unambiguous navigation structures and all interaction feedback, using colours and confirmation messages.
+To make this happen the website has a clear layout, easy and unambiguous navigation structures and all interaction feedback, using colours and confirmation messages.
 Other things that we keept in mind are:

 - The user is shown progress indicators and feedback on transactions.